tle-huu/dns_rebinding/README.md

  - Run the DNS server

- - Once the victim has been rebound, you can freely browse the target device as if you were inside the victim's LAN by brtowsing the node server.
+ - Once the victim has been rebound, you can freely browse the target device as if you were inside the victim's LAN by browsing the node server.